 Add coconut milk, maple syrup or coconut sugar, turmeric, sea salt, and coconut aminos, and stir.
 Bring to a simmer over medium heat.

 Once simmering, slightly reduce heat to low and cover.
 You want a simmer, not a boil, which should be around low to medium-low heat.

 Cook for 10-15 minutes, stirring occasionally, to soften the pumpkin and infuse it with curry flavor.
 At this time, also taste and adjust the flavor of the sauce/broth as needed.
 I added more maple syrup for sweetness, sea salt for saltiness, and a bit more curry paste for a more intense curry flavor.
 Don’t be shy with seasonings – this curry should be very flavorful.

 Once the broth is well seasoned and the pumpkin is tender, add broccoli, lemon juice, and cashews and cover.
 Simmer for 3-4 minutes more over low to medium-low heat.

 Optional: Scoop out half of the broth/sauce and half of the pumpkin (try to exclude the broccoli) and blend until creamy and smooth in a blender for a thicker, creamier curry.
 Return to pot and warm for a few minutes before serving.

 Serve as is or over rice, quinoa, or cauliflower rice.
 This dish gets elevated with the addition of fresh lemon juice and Thai or regular basil or cilantro for serving.

-Best when fresh, though leftovers will keep in the refrigerator up to 3-4 days or in the freezer for 1 month.
+Best when fresh, though leftovers will be kept in the refrigerator for up to 3-4 days or in the freezer for 1 month.
 Reheat on the stovetop or in the microwave until hot.